First of all, this trip was all about the boys. Our goal was to say YES to as much as possible instead of the NO they tend to get.

 almost as dangerous!

-At night the hotels sparkle with flashing lights and shine with bright lights that periodically changed color.
+At night the hotels sparkle with shining, flashing lights that change color.

 We then went to dinner at the Go West Cafe where Ethan's horse Chico was patiently waiting.